Convex optimization with $p$-norm oracles: Introduction

 \paragraph{Paper overview.}

-In Section~\ref{sec:Prox} we give our main $\ell_p^s(\lambda)$-proximal point algorithm which includes a line-search in each iteration.
-In Section~\ref{sec:NoLS} we show how we may remove the need for this line-search.
+In Section~\ref{sec:Prox} as a warm-up we give our main $\ell_p^s(\lambda)$-proximal point algorithm which includes a line-search in each iteration.
+In Section~\ref{sec:NoLS} we show how we may remove the need for this line-search and give an algorithm with a more general oracle.
 In Section~\ref{sec:App} we use these algorithms to give rates for solving $\ell_s$-regression and generalized high-order smooth problems.
-Finally, in Section~\ref{sec:LB}, we give lower bounds that match the rates of our $\ell_p^s(\lambda)$-proximal point algorithms analyzed in Section~\ref{sec:Prox}.
+In Section~\ref{sec:LB}, we give lower bounds that match the rates of our $\ell_p^s(\lambda)$-proximal point algorithms analyzed in Section~\ref{sec:Prox}.